-We regard the Person Centred Approach as relevant in an ever-changing world, and with its emphasis on flexibility and creativity, it enables students to develop their own interpersonal style.
+We regard the person-centred approach as relevant in an ever-changing world, and with its emphasis on flexibility and creativity, it enables learners and students to develop their own interpersonal style.

-We adhere to the National Counselling Society's (NCS) Code of Ethical Practice, and all students are required to adhere to the same.
-Students enrolled on the Certificate course will gain an understanding of the ethics that are relevant to the use of counselling skills.
+We adhere to the National Counselling Society's Code of Ethical Practice, and students registered on the Certificate course will explore the ethics that are relevant to the use of counselling skills.

 Philosophy and core values

-The Person Centred Approach is based in a philosophy about people and human relationships, and this philosophy is something we genuinely live by, and strive to model in our interactions with each other, our students, and anyone else that we may have contact with.
+The person-centred approach is based in a philosophy about people and human relationships, and this philosophy is something we genuinely live by (both in and beyond the training room).

-We hold a fundamental belief that everyone has the potential to grow and change, and we seek to create an environment where students recognise and value their own and others’ potential.
+We hold a fundamental belief that everyone has the potential to grow and change, and we seek to create an environment where learners and students recognise and value their own and others’ potential.

 Trust and respect: We value an environment that is based in mutual trust and respect, and we believe this is fundamental to developing meaningful relationships with others.
-We regard respect as a basic human need, and we are committed to respecting others, as well as ourselves.
+We regard respect as a basic human need, and we are committed to respecting others.